 Jews and Christians disagree about many things but one area of common agreement is that the New Testament is Christian literature, i.e. not Jewish.
-The average commentary on the New Testament begins with the premise that Jesus started a new religion called "Christianity" and that the New Testament describes the Church as a new Israel that superseded the Jewish people as the people of God.
+Many commentaries on the New Testament begins with the premise that Jesus started a new religion called "Christianity" and that the Church is a new Israel that superseded the Jewish people as the people of God.
 This is known as supersessionism.

 The purpose of this website is to track post-supersessionist New Testament scholarship of various kinds and to make it freely available when possible.